Carroll University Honors Council

 President

-The President will be responsible for conducting Council meetings and creating meeting minutes for the Council meetings.
-The President will act as a leader among the Council and assist other members when needed.
-Furthermore, the President will act as a student liaison between the Honors Faculty at Carroll University and the Council.
-The President will maintain an open line of communication between the dean of the Honors College as well as the administrative assistant to the dean of the Honors College in order to brainstorm ideas and keep the Council informed on current goings-on in the college.
-The President will also make an effort to attend Honors Faculty meetings whenever possible.
-Overall, the President will help the Council function as a unit and be the bridge between the Honors College and the Council.
+The President will be responsible for overseeing council meetings, including creating meeting minutes and facilitating conversation between council members.
+They will act as a leader among the council and assist other members when needed.
+The President will also maintain an open line of communication between the director of the Honors program as well as the administrative assistant to the director of the Honors program in order to brainstorm ideas and keep the council informed on current happenings in the program.
+The President will be responsible for attending Honors committee meetings whenever possible to maintain connection with Honors faculty and staff.
+Overall, the President will help the council function as a unit and be the bridge between the Honors program and the council.

 Vice President

-The Recruitment Officer will be responsible for assisting the Honors College facilitate future student involvement in the Honors Program at Carroll University.
-This includes planning prospective student events, attending open house events, actively communicating details of the Honors Program to interested students, and assisting with retainment of current Honors Students as well.
-The Recruitment Officer will assist the Council with creating flyers for some events and working alongside the Events Coordinator to plan larger Prospective Student or Accepted Student Day events specifically for Honors Students.
-Overall, the Recruitment Officer will help the Council and Honors College with discovering new ways to reach out to prospective students and retain current students in the program.
+The Recruitment Team will be responsible for assisting the Honors program in facilitating future student involvement.
+This includes planning prospective student events, attending open house events and interest sessions, actively communicating details of the Honors program to interested students, and assisting with retainment of current Honors students.
+Recruitment Officers will work alongside the Events Coordinator to plan larger Prospective Student or Accepted Student Day events specifically for Honors Students.
+Overall, the Recruitment Team will help the Council and Honors Program with discovering new ways to reach out to prospective students and retain current students in the program.

-The Honors Peer Advisor cultivates a strong relationship with the Academic Advising Office.
-They facilitate communication between Honors students, Academic Advising, and the Director of the Honors Program.
-In collaboration with Academic Advising and the Honors Center, they offer proactive advising support to Honors students, with a focus on new first- and second-year students (which can take the form of info sessions, workshops, one-on-one meetings, etc.).
+The Honors Peer Advisor will establish and cultivate a strong relationship with the Academic Advising Office.
+They will facilitate communication between Honors students, Academic Advising, and the Director of the Honors Program.
+In collaboration with Academic Advising and the Honors Center, they will offer proactive advising support to Honors students, with a focus on new first- and second-year students (this may take the form of info sessions, workshops, one-on-one meetings, etc.).

-The Public Relation’s Officer operates on the values of communication and unity.
-Responsibilities include updating honors Instagram feed (via posts or stories) at least 3 times a week and creating a monthly Honors Happenings and Newsletter to be distributed throughout the honors community.
+The Public Relation’s Officers operate on the values of communication and unity.
+Responsibilities include updating the Honors Instagram feed and preparing advertising materials for upcoming events.
 They are in the know about their community and the world around them, and can effectively use creativity to communicate this information in ways they see best fit.
 Additionally they will show support of other groups on campus by reposting their informational or entertaining media.
+The Public Relations Officers will operate as a unified team who collaboratively decide tasks based on each other's strengths.

 Events Coordinators

-This student is focused on advocating for under-represented and nontraditional students.
+These students will focus on advocating for under-represented and nontraditional students.
 This includes forming a secure connection with the DEI office and related offices.
-The advocate will plan educational activities and programming relating to culture and diversity to foster cultural competence within the honors community.
-Additionally, it is the Student Advocate’s duty to recognize the needs of the Honors in-person/online community and make their voices heard.
-The Student Advocate will support online student needs primarily as it pertains to the honors events, communication, and Honors Community projects.
-The Student Advocate will also attempt to sit-in on one first-year, first semester honors course (CCS100 or ENG170) to see how students are acclimating and how the professor is responding to students and fostering an engaging honors experience.
-This role will be the primary contact between online students and the Honors Council/Honors Administrators.
+The advocate will plan educational activities and programming relating to culture and diversity to foster cultural competence within the Honors community.
+Additionally, it is the Student Advocate’s duty to recognize the needs of the Honors community and make their voices heard.
+The Student Advocate will support student needs primarily as it pertains to the Honors events, communication, and Honors Community projects.
+This role will be the primary contact between students and the Honors Council/Honors Administrators.
 They will also be in close communication with the event coordinators with a focus of inclusivity and outreach by adding their personal perspective.

-The Senior Representative would be responsible for keeping seniors in the program engaged in the honors community through programming and activities.
-During the spring semester, their main duties will be mostly related to preparing for graduation.
-Seniors in the honors program will be directed to this representative for any questions or concerns they may have as they reach the end of their Carroll journey.
+The Senior Representative will be responsible for keeping seniors in the program engaged in the Honors community through programming and activities, in addition to organizing a graduation gift from the Honors Council.
+Seniors in the Honors program will be directed to this representative for any questions or concerns they may have as they reach the end of their Carroll journey.
+They will develop communication with Honors Alumni with a focus on recent graduates.
+They will involve alumni in the Honors student community via events, partnerships, etc.

 The Freshman Representative will be responsible for engaging freshman Honors Student interest and getting a sense for what the Honors Freshman expect from the Honors Program.
 The Freshman Representative will also act as a bridge between the Honors Freshman and the Council and bring any questions/concerns to the Council that the freshman may have.
-The Freshman Representative should also form a relationship with the Honors RA in A. Paul Jones Honors Hall to ensure communication.
+The Freshman Representative should also form a relationship with the Honors RA in Charles House to ensure communication.
 Overall, the Freshman Representative will help inform the Honors Freshman about the work of the Council and assist the Council in meeting the needs of the freshman class.

 ALL COUNCIL MEMBERS